Why is My Bougainvillea Dying?

 If you bring your bougainvillea pot indoors for Winter then water about once every 4-6 weeks.

-Not Enough Sun– Dying Bougainvillea
+Not Enough Sun

-In their native range bougainvilleas enjoy full sun.
+In their native range, bougainvilleas enjoy full sun.

 The amount of sunlight is the one most important factor for the health and life span of bougainvillea and it is directly correlated with the number of flowers it can display.

 Bougainvilleas require at least 6 hours of direct sun per day during Spring and Summer to grow successfully and display flowers.
-If they are in too much shade then bougainvilleas tend to have less impressive growth with less flowers and they are not likely to live very long.
+If they are in too much shade then bougainvilleas tend to have less impressive growth with fewer flowers and they are not likely to live very long.

 If your bougainvillea is not in full sun then you can either create more light by thinning out any overhanging trees which may be casting shade or trim back any surrounding vegetation.